colinxr/junction-bank/.development-context/tickets/categories/TICKET-013.md

             'limit.integer' => 'Limit must be an integer.', 'limit.min' => 'Limit must be at least 1.',
             'limit.max' => 'Limit cannot exceed 100.',
-            'type.in' => 'Type must be either income or expense.', ];
+        ];
     }